Project RIDE stands for Recreation, Independence, Development and Equipment.

 Project RIDE provides children and young adults with special needs, modified tricycles and information about adaptive sports programs in Western Massachusetts.
 It is a program housed out of the Kehillah Special Needs Department at the Springfield Jewish Community Center.
 Our emphasis is on the importance of offering recreational adaptive tricycles to children with unique needs, offering them the opportunity to participate in bike riding with their friends and families.

 Participants must be at least 44″ tall.

 Would you like to participate?

-1. Download the 3 registration forms from the Registration Page AND get a signed note form your child’s doctor, physician, or therapist stating that this is an appropriate activity for them to participate in.
+1. Download the 3 registration forms from the Registration Page and get a signed note form your child’s doctor, physician, or physical or occupational therapist stating that this is an appropriate activity for them to participate in.

-**Please fill out the forms in their entirety (especially, accurate height & weight of your child).
-Must be able to transport the tricycle to and from the JCC once a year.
+Please fill out the forms in their entirety (especially, accurate height & weight of your child).
+Must be able to transport the tricycle to and from the J once a year for a tune-up.

 “Thank you to your organization for what you do.
 Sarah would not be able to ride a bike without you!”

 – Sarah’s mom

 “We have to empty out our garage in the winter so Cooper can keep riding all year round!
 He has never been able to focus on any activity for long periods, but he love his trike!
 Thank you so much!”